o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 ```
 - [vector](./app/supervisor/supervisor.d/vector.ini) reads the logs from the app and converts logs to metrics.
 [Vector is also monitored](http://localhost:3000/dashboards/f/e688f10d-a449-488d-9b9c-55a9b994144d/vector) and a grafana dashboard is available.

-A mimir, loki and grafana will be used as a backend to visualize datapoints.
+A mimir, loki and grafana are used as a backend to visualize datapoints.

 ![Datapoints](./Log2Metrics_Dashboard.png)